janick/MH-ET-ESP32-MiniKit-GPIO-Exp/README.md

 ![Boards](boards.jpg)

 Only the GPIOs on the "inner" rows are routed to the terminals, so there is no need to solder all of the pins on the MiniKit.
-The NPN transistor (and 10k resistor) can be used to sink an external LED that mirrors the on-board LED but that requires that GPIO2 be soldered through as it sits on one of the "outer" rows.
+The (optional) NPN transistor (and 10k resistor) can be used to sink an external LED that mirrors the on-board LED but that requires that GPIO2 be soldered through as it sits on one of the "outer" rows.